Knowledge Base Sections ▾

 From Snap to Product Science

-In 2016, Daniil and David founded Kernel AR—a startup for 3D avatars for augmented reality.
-The technology allowed for the creation of realistic 3D facial models in real time—something that is now standard in filters, but was a breakthrough then.
+In 2016, David and Daniil founded Kernel AR — a startup for 3D avatars for augmented reality.
+The technology allowed creating realistic real-time three-dimensional face models — what has now become standard in filters, but was a breakthrough then.
 Three months after its founding, Snap Inc. (creator of Snapchat, then valued at ~$20B) acquired Kernel AR for approximately $64M.
 This is one of the fastest exits in the history of AR startups.

-Inside Snap, the Liberman brothers did not 'win and leave'.
-They created 3D Bitmoji—a technology for personalized 3D avatars that hundreds of millions of people use today.
-In parallel, they worked on optimizing the Snapchat Android client, where they made a critical insight: 53% of users delete mobile applications due to low performance.
-Not because of design, not because of features—but because of slowness.
+Within Snap, the Liberman family did not become "winners who left."
+They created 3D Bitmoji — a technology for personalized 3D avatars that hundreds of millions of people use today.
+In parallel, they worked on optimizing the Android client for Snapchat, where they discovered a critical insight: 53% of users delete mobile applications due to low performance.
+Not because of design, not because of features — but because of sluggishness.

-This insight became the foundation of their next company.
-In 2021, Daniil and David left Snap and founded Product Science—a platform for automatic mobile application optimization.
-Product Science attracted $18M in investments from Slow Ventures, K5 Global, and other funds.
-The platform analyzed the critical path of application execution and automatically found performance 'bottlenecks'.
+This insight became the basis of their next company.
+In 2021, David and Daniil left Snap and, together with Anna and Maria, founded Product Science — a platform for automatic mobile application optimization.
+Product Science raised $18M in investments from Slow Ventures, K5 Global, and other funds.
+The platform analyzed the critical execution path of an application and automatically identified performance bottlenecks.

-What does this show an investor?
+What does this show investors?
 Three key things: 1) The Libermans know how to build technology companies from scratch.
-2) They know how to sell them—and not to small buyers, but to public corporations like Snap.
-3) They didn't stop at one success—each subsequent company is more complex and ambitious than the last.
-Kernel AR → Snap → Product Science → Gonka—this is an upward trajectory, not a random zigzag.
+2) They know how to sell them — and not to small buyers, but to public corporations like Snap.
+3) They didn't stop at one success — each subsequent company is more complex and ambitious than the last.
+Kernel AR → Snap → Product Science → Gonka — this is an upward trajectory, not a random zigzag.

 Why Gonka was created